dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab6/README.md

 For this lab you are going to use an updated version of the application on a Kubernetes.
 This makes it easy for you to see the transformation of the Sample Application in Lab 1 and the value of running Kubernetes on AWS without needing to stand up or maintain your own Kubernetes control plane.

+### 💥💥💥 Notice 💥💥💥

-If you would rather NOT provision Kubernetes on AWS, then please follow the `Modernization with Containers` workshop guide.
+If you would rather NOT provision Kubernetes on AWS, then please follow the `AWS Lab 2 - Modernization with Containers` workshop guide.
 This guide has a shorter setup process but, still allows you to interact with the sames transformed application.

+### 💥💥💥 Notice 💥💥💥

+This lab assumed you already provisioned an Amazon Elastic Kubernetes Service (EKS) cluster.
+If you did not have a cluster, then return the Kubernetes Lab.

 ### Objectives of this Lab